Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Individual Fairness}

-Individual fairness requires that similar individuals (in the input space) should receive similar decision outcomes (in the output space)~\shortcite{DworkHPRZ12,zemel2013learning}.
+Individual fairness requires that similar individuals (in the input space) should receive similar decision outcomes (in the output space)~\cite{DworkHPRZ12,zemel2013learning}.
 Individuals are similar if their only differences lie in protected attributes or features related to those attributes.
-Mathematically, \shortciteA{DworkHPRZ12} formalize this notion using $L$-Lipschitz continuity of a function $f: \mathcal{X}\to \mathcal{Y}$.
+Mathematically, \citet{DworkHPRZ12} formalize this notion using $L$-Lipschitz continuity of a function $f: \mathcal{X}\to \mathcal{Y}$.
 For all $x_1, x_2 \in \mathcal{X}$, the following holds

 where $L$ is a constant.
 Here, $d_{\mathcal{X}}$ and $d_{\mathcal{Y}}$ represent the distance metrics in the input space and output space, respectively.
-Recently, \shortciteA{MukherjeePYS22} investigate the connections between individual fairness and knowledge transferability in unsupervised domain adaptation/generalization scenarios.
-They show that (i) enforcing individual fairness (e.g., graph Laplacian regularizer~\shortcite{KangHMT20}) can theoretically improve the generalization performance of a learning function under the covariate shift assumption, and (ii) invariant representation learning commonly used in existing domain adaptation algorithms~\shortcite{DANN} can improve individual fairness.
-The follow-up work~\shortcite{mahamadou2024individual} introduces a two-stage pre-training and fine-tuning framework based on graph Laplacian regularize to enforce the transferability of individual fairness across domains.
-Besides, \shortciteA{ruoss2020learning} propose an end-to-end framework to learn individually fair representations with provable certification and demonstrate the transferability of individual fairness using the learned representation. \shortciteA{WickerPW23} further study the certification of distributional individual fairness~\shortcite{Yurochkin2020Training}, which enforces the individual fairness within a $\gamma$-Wassertein ball of the empirical distribution over a finite set of observed individuals.
+Recently, \citet{MukherjeePYS22} investigate the connections between individual fairness and knowledge transferability in unsupervised domain adaptation/generalization scenarios.
+They show that (i) enforcing individual fairness (e.g., graph Laplacian regularizer~\cite{KangHMT20}) can theoretically improve the generalization performance of a learning function under the covariate shift assumption, and (ii) invariant representation learning commonly used in existing domain adaptation algorithms~\cite{DANN} can improve individual fairness.
+Besides, \citet{ruoss2020learning} propose an end-to-end framework to learn individually fair representations with provable certification and demonstrates the transferability of individual fairness using the learned representation. \citet{WickerPW23} further study the certification of distributional individual fairness~\cite{Yurochkin2020Training}, which enforces the individual fairness within a $\gamma$-Wassertein ball of the empirical distribution over a finite set of observed individuals.
 The proposed distributional individual fairness regularization explicitly enables the transferability of individual fairness under in-the-wild distribution shifts.